 Please refer to clause 25 of the General Terms and Conditions for more information on the general limitations to our liability when you trade using any of our services.

 Placing an order

-Please refer to clause 18 of the General Terms and Conditions for information on how you may place an order and provide trading instructions on the eToro platform.
+Please refer to clause 18 of the General Terms and Conditions for information on how you may place an order and provide trading instructions on the etoro platform.

 Staking